jonathanmcchesney/OpenGLTesting/README.md

+# OpenGL Experimentation Project

-# Simple project used to experiment with OpenGL and Android development.
+Simple project used to experiment with OpenGL and Android development, for university coursework.